sanjaymahto/javascript-design-patterns/README.md

-# Facade Design pattern
+# Observer Design pattern

-## What is Facade Pattern
+## What is Observer Pattern
-### Provide a unified interface to a set of interfaces in a subsystem.
-Façade defines a higher-level interface that makes the subsystem easier to use.
+### Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

-## Advantage of Facade Pattern
+## Advantage of Observer Pattern
-### The Façade pattern provides an interface which shields clients from complex functionality in one or more subsystems.
-It is a simple pattern that may seem trivial but it is powerful and extremely useful.
-It is often present in systems that are built around a multi-layer architecture.
+### The Observer pattern offers a subscription model in which objects subscribe to an event and get notified when the event occurs.
+This pattern is the cornerstone of event driven programming, including JavaScript.
+The Observer pattern facilitates good object-oriented design and promotes loose coupling.
-###The intent of the Façade is to provide a high-level interface (properties and methods) that makes a subsystem or toolkit easy to use for the client.
+### When building web apps you end up writing many event handlers.
+Event handlers are functions that will be notified when a certain event fires.
+These notifications optionally receive an event argument with details about the event (for example the x and y position of the mouse at a click event).